-Therefore, it would be impractical to attend family dispute resolution.
+Therefore, it would be impractical to attend family law mediation.

 The final main types of exceptions are where a person is applying for procedural orders, interim orders or consent orders and where one party has shown serious disregard for a court order made in the last twelve months.

 The judge is the person who determines what qualifies as an “urgent” matter or “serious disregard.”

 It is up to the judge, not the family law mediator, to decide whether one of the exceptions applies.

 If the practitioner believes it is not appropriate to continue, they can provide the certificate showing that outcome.

 However, if the court does not accept that an exception applies, they may make an order to attend family law mediation.